VemundRogne/Byggmester-Martha/README.md

 ## Node 2
 The code for node 2 is contained in the folder "Node2" and is an Atmel-Studio project.

+## Continous Integration and automated testing
+To ease the development process we setup an automated CI and testing framework through Github actions.
+The full action is described in ".github/Node1.yml"

+Every time a new commit is pushed to github this automated system:
+1. Downloads the new code in a fresh environment
+2. Builds node 1 and node 2
+3. Flashes the newly build node 1 and node 2 (if it did actually sucessfully build)
+4. Run tests on the hardware through the communications-interface

+### Test example
+A nice example of a test is the test_can::test_can test.
+This test sets the MCP2515 into loopback mode, constructs and sends a can message and verifies that the same message is read back.
+While performing this test the comms inteface calls the same functions that the firmware would, and thus proves that the entire can-chain is valid.

 ## Communications-interface
 We have developed a protocol for communication between a host computer and node 1.
 The protocol makes it possible to get and set variables, run tests and collect debug-information.